goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.5.
 Guard process uptime using the right tool

 **TL;DR:** The process must go on and get restarted upon failures.
-For simple scenarios, process management tools like PM2 might be enough but in today's ‘dockerized’ world, cluster management tools should be considered as well
+Modern runtime platforms like Docker-ized platforms (e.g. Kubernetes), and Serverless take care for this automatically.
+When the app is hosted on a bare metal server, one must take care for a process management tools like [systemd](https://systemd.io/).
+Avoid including a custom process management tool in a modern platform that monitor an app instance (e.g., Kubernetes) - doing so will hide failures from the infrastructure.
+When the underlying infrastructure is not aware of errors, it can't perform useful mitigation steps like re-placing the instance in a different location

 **Otherwise:** Running dozens of instances without a clear strategy and too many tools together (cluster management, docker, PM2) might lead to DevOps chaos